AI4Science-cloud/AI4MOF/README.md

 3. The program will begin training; As default, the program will provide two outputs: (1) "XXX_model.pth" which is a saved model which can be used for predictions on new structures, (2) "XXX_job_train_job_YYY_outputs.csv" where YYY are train, val and test; these contain structure ids, targets and the predicted values from the last epoch of training and validation, and for the test set.

+### The configuration file

+The configuration file is provided in .yml format and encodes all the settings used.
+By default it should be in the same directory as main.py or specified in a separate location by --config_path in the command line.

+There are four categories or sections: 1.
+Job, 2.
+Processing, 3.
+Training, 4.
+Models

+1. **Job:** This section encodes the settings specific to the type of job to run.
+Current supported are: Training, Predict, Repeat, CV, Hyperparameter, Ensemble, Analysis.
+The program will only read the section for the current job, which is selected by --run_mode in the command line, e.g. --run_mode=Training.
+Some other settings which can be changed in the command line are: --job_name, --model, --seed, --parallel.

+2. **Processing:** This section encodes the settings specific to the processing of structures to graphs or other features.
+Primary settings are the "graph_max_radius", "graph_max_neighbors" and "graph_edge_length" which controls radius cutoff for edges, maximum number of edges, and length of edges from a basis expansion, respectively.
+Prior to this, the directory path containing the structure files must be specified by "data_path" in the file or --data_path in the command line.

+3. **Training:** This section encodes the settings specific to the training.
+Primary settings are the "loss", "train_ratio" and "val_ratio" and "test_ratio".
+This can also be specified in the command line by --train_ratio, --val_ratio, --test_ratio.

+4. **Models:** This section encodes the settings specific to the model used, aka hyperparameters.
+Example hyperparameters are provided in the example config.yml.
+Only the settings for the model selected in the Job section will be used.
+Model settings which can be changed in the command line are: --epochs, --batch_size, and --lr.